polixir/RLAssistant/README.md

 - [ ] support custom data structure saving and loading.
 - [ ] support video visualization.
 - [ ] add comments and documents to the functions.
-- [ ] add an auto integration script.
+- [ ] add an auto-integration script.
-- [ ] download / upload experiment logs through timestamp.
+- [ ] download/upload experiment logs through timestamp.
 - [ ] allow sync LOG only or ALL TYPE LOGS.
 - [ ] add unit_test to ckp loader.